OISF/suricata/doc/userguide/upgrade.rst

   configurable via the ``datasets.limits`` options.
 - For detect inspection recursion limits, if no value is provided, the default is now set to 3000.
+- AF_PACKET will now default to tpacket-v3 for non-inline modes, it remains disabled for inline modes.
+To keep tpacket-v2 for non-inline modes, the existing ``tpacket-v3`` configuration parameter can be set to ``false``.

 Removals
 ~~~~~~~~